rixiobarrios/aws-s3-setup-guide/README.md

 1. Open the [AWS Console](https://console.aws.amazon.com/console/) in your browser
-1. From the `AWS` console open tabs for
- `IAM` _(Identity and Access Management)_ and `S3` _(Simple Storage Service)_.
+1. From the `AWS` console, select `All Services`, and open tabs for `IAM` _(Identity and Access Management)_ and `S3` _(Simple Storage Service)_.

 ### Identity and Access Management (IAM)